Azerbaijani literature: Classical era

 The 16th-century poet, Muhammed Fuzuli produced his timeless philosophical and lyrical Qazals in Arabic, Persian, and Azerbaijani.
 Benefiting immensely from the fine literary traditions of his environment, and building upon the legacy of his predecessors, Fizuli was to become the leading literary figure of his society.
 His major works include The Divan of Ghazals and The Qasidas.

 In the 16th century, Azerbaijani literature further flourished with the development of Ashik (Aşıq) poetic genre of bards.
 During the same period, under the pen-name of Khatāī (خطائی for sinner) Shah Ismail I wrote about 1400 verses in Azerbaijani, which were later published as his Divan.
-A unique literary style known as qoshma (qoşma for improvisation) was introduced in this period, and developed by Shah Ismail and later by his son and successor, Shah Tahmasp and Tahmasp I.
+A unique literary style known as qoshma (qoşma for improvisation) was introduced in this period, and developed by Shah Ismail and later by his son and successor, Shah Tahmasp I.